jliu100/shortestPath/README.md

 # shortestPath
 1.
 	To compile on terminal for
 		part1:  make CreateGraphAndTest
 		part2:  make FindPaths
 		part3:  make TestRandomGraph

-	 To delete executables and object file type make clean
+	 To delete executables and object file type: make clean

 	 To run with a given file that is redirected to standard input